UNCOVER

 The Gut-Brain Connection Program

-My IBS Gut-Brain Connection Program is a multimodal approach designed to support healthier signalling between your gut and brain - an area of focus for those living with IBS.
+My Gut-Brain Connection Program is a multimodal approach designed to support the communication between your gut and brain - a key area of focus for those living with IBS.

 To provide a comprehensive experience, the protocol also integrates: